wingo/stringrefs/README.md

 ### What is the expected implementation on non-browser run-times?

-Assuming that the non-browser implementation uses WTF-8 as the native string representation, then a `stringref` is a pointer, a length, and a reference count.
+Assuming that the non-browser implementation uses WTF-8 as the native string representation, then a `stringref` could be just a pointer, a length, and a reference count.
 Some implementations may also want to keep a flag indicating whether a string is valid UTF-8.

+Generally speaking, WebAssembly doesn't specify the time or space complexity of its operations.
+In that regard, an implementation is free to implement e.g. `string.concat` via an eager copy.
+In practice however we expect the same dynamics that lead JavaScript implementations to natively support ropes and slices would hold with non-browser run-times.
+These implementations would also have their own heuristics for when to flatten strings.

-When creating a `stringview_wtf16` from a `stringref` on a system that represents `stringref` as WTF-8, some implementations will eagerly copy the string to a WTF-16 encoding.
+When creating a `stringview_wtf16` from a `stringref` on a system that represents `stringref` as WTF-8, we expect that some implementations will eagerly copy the string to a WTF-16 encoding.
 Others will to implement a map from WTF-16 position to WTF-8 position via [breadcrumbs](https://www.swift.org/blog/utf8-string/#breadcrumbs).

 ### What's the expected implementation in web browsers?